Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint3 Creating Kudos Page Requirements.md

 #### 4. Card Preview Requirements: The system shall generate and display a preview of the Kudos card on the card creation page before the submission step.
 * **Acceptance Criteria:**
 * The preview displays a fully readable image of the card as it will be seen by the recipient.
-It uses the selected font to display the title and full message body which is overlayed onto the selected card design.
+It displays the full message body which is then overlayed onto the selected card design.
 * The preview clearly shows if the card is anonymous (optional).
 * The preview updates dynamically when users change the card's design, or message body.
 * The text will automatically reformat to fit properly on the card, ensuring it is readable and each word fits entirely on one line.